dhayeah/crazy-casino/README.md

-# alpha-nex
-CRAZY CASINO-MINI PROJECT
+# JAVA - CRAZY CASINO-MINI PROJECT

 This is a basic games project.
 It consists of 3 simple casino games.